sabirshah/WorkerApp-NET8/README.md

   - Uses **Refit** to simplify the API interaction.
   - Processes each event using a **BlockingCollection** (producer-consumer pattern).
   - Publishes each processed event (currently logs to console).
+  - The worker uses the Strategy Pattern to handle different types of scan events such as PICKUP, DELIVERY, and others

 ### 2. **DeliveryNotifierWorker** ( Impelementaiton still pending)